NeilInn/homelight-revops-mvp/DEMO_GUIDE.md

-# Demo Guide - HomeLight RevOps MVP
+# Demo Guide - RevOps MVP

 ## 🎯 What This Project Demonstrates